Easy Red Lentil Curry with Coconut Milk (30 Minute Recipe)

 3. Bring to a boil, then reduce the heat and simmer until tender and creamy.

-It really is that simple, friends!
-I like to save 2-3 tablespoons of coconut milk to drizzle over the curry just before I serve it.
-It looks fancy (but is secretly really easy), especially when paired with some freshly chopped cilantro.
-This is the perfect stick-to-your-ribs meal to serve on a chilly winter day, but it won’t weigh you down either.
+• Styling Tip: I like to save 2-3 tablespoons of coconut milk to drizzle over the curry just before I serve it.
+It looks fancy (but is secretly really easy), especially when paired with a sprinkle of freshly chopped cilantro.

 This Coconut & Red Lentil Curry is the perfect cool weather meal – it’s filling, cozy, and full of warming spices.
 It easy enough to serve for a quick weeknight dinner, but also impressive enough to serve to family and friends.
 It also reheats well, making it great for meal prep.